EsotericSoftware/powermate/README.md

 This Java project can easily be extended to have the PowerMate knob perform other actions.

+## Installation

+For this software to work, the libusb-win32 driver needs to be installed for the PowerMate.
+[Zadig](http://zadig.akeo.ie/) is the easiest way to do this.
+The latest version of the tool is [here](https://github.com/EsotericSoftware/powermate/releases).

 ## License

 PowerMate is released as OSS under the [New BSD license](https://github.com/EsotericSoftware/powermate/blob/master/LICENSE).